keithdadkins/tldr/pages/common/docker-run.md

 > Creates and starts a container in one operation.

-- The default command will start a new container, run a command in the foreground, and then stop the container when finished:
+- The default `docker run` command will start a new container, run a command in the foreground, and then stop the container when finished:

 `docker run {{image_name}} [optional_command_to_run]`